Andrea Motis: Biography

 and New York.
 In these concerts, Omara Portuondo sang Dos Gardenias as an encore, together with Motis.

 Motis made her major label debut with Emotional Dance (Impulse!, 2017).
-In 2019, Do outro lado do azul followed with Brasilian songs and compositions of her own.
+In 2019, Do outro lado do azul followed with Brazilian songs and compositions of her own.

-During Yo-Yo Ma's world tournee The Bach Project, he started the Barcelona project day on 25 September 2019, with Motis in a public park.
+During Yo-Yo Ma's world tour entitled The Bach Project, he started the Barcelona project day on 25 September 2019 with Motis in a public park.

-They performed a duet on El cant dels ocells, a catalonian folk song which has come to world-wide prominence by Pau Casals (Cello).
+They performed a duet of a Catalonian folk song, El cant dels ocells which has become world-famous due to the celebrated Catalonian cellist Pau Casals.

-Another version of this duet has been published on Yo-Yo Ma's album Notes For The Future.
+Another version of this duet has been included on Yo-Yo Ma's album Notes For The Future.

-2021, Motis, Mike Mossman and WDR Big Band Cologne produced Colors & Shadows.
+In 2021, Motis, Mike Mossman and WDR Big Band Cologne produced Colors & Shadows.

-Loopholes (2022) is an album of the namesake quintet which Motis co-leads with her husband Christoph Mallinger, an Austrian jazz chordophonist.
+Loopholes (2022) is an album by the eponymous quintet led by Motis and her husband Christoph Mallinger, an Austrian jazz chordophonist.

 Private life

-In October, 2020, Motis announced the birth of a boy.
+In October, 2020, Motis announced the birth of her son.